-If you do not qualify for free fees, you may still be eligible for EU fee rates.
 If you do not qualify for EU fee rates, you can be charged the higher non-EU fee rates.

-If paying fees, you may be able to claim tax relief and/or get assistance under the Student Grant Scheme.
+If you are paying fees, you may be able to claim tax relief and/ or get assistance under the Student Grant Scheme.